-Significance Effect Major Effects that may become key decision-making issues.
-Moderate Effects that are unlikely to become issues on whether the project design should be selected, but where future work may be needed to improve on current performance.
+Significance Effect Moderate Effects that are unlikely to become issues on whether the project design should be selected, but where future work may be needed to improve on current performance.
 Minor Effects that are locally significant.
 Not Significant Effects that are beyond the current forecasting ability or are within the ability of the resource to absorb such change.